phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 ],
 ```

 We are registering actual classes as handlers instead of anonymous functions for our Micro application.
-We use the `::class` suffix to return the actual name of the class for our handler.
+We use the `::class` suffix to return the actual name of the class for our handler, which avoids typing errors and delays in finding them :)

 The second element of the array contains sub arrays, whose keys are the names of the request methods that our Micro application needs.
 For our application we only use the `get` request method.